baryshnikova-lab/YeastPhenome.org/README.md

 #### `MEDLINE_DIR`

-Rather then staring in the database MEDLINE formatted information is stored it it's raw text format in the directory sepcified here.
-This must alse me accessed via the url `.../static/MEDLINE/*pmid*.txt` URL.
+Rather then storing it in the database MEDLINE formatted information is stored it it's raw text format in the directory sepcified here.
+This must also be accessed via the url `.../static/MEDLINE/*pmid*.txt` URL.
 So the default is probably what you want.

 ### PostgreSQL